JakeSteam/blog-history/_posts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 ## Impact

-"The Scary Maze Game" might not have entirely hit the mainstream (besides the SNL appearance), but for those who experienced the shock first hand it has a lasting impact!
+"The Scary Maze Game" might not have entirely hit the mainstream (besides the SNL appearance), but for those who experienced the shock first hand it had a lasting impact!
 Within the niche of free online games from a single developer, it's hard to think of any other game that spread as quickly and as widely in these earlier days of the internet.

-Despite the game's age it still resurfaces from time to time, either as nostalgia-bair[^buzzfeed] or by finding a new generation of children to scare via TikTok[^tiktok].
+Despite the game's age it still resurfaces from time to time, either as nostalgia-bait[^buzzfeed] or by finding a new generation of children to scare via TikTok[^tiktok].
 An article in 2010 describes the game as "the most well known of the screamer genre ... is still the most popular example of its kinda today"[^urlesque] whilst one from 2021 calls it "one of the most infamous jump scares in internet history"[^denofgeek].

 Speaking personally, I discovered this game whilst I was alone through one of the free online game sites I frequented when I was around 12-13.
 Even ~15 years later I can still remember the cold spike of fear and clammy hands that immediately followed, and how it absolutely stuck with me for weeks afterwards.
 Those that played it in a shared context (pranked by friends) might have had a less memorable shock, but for me it was easily one of the scariest things I've experienced.